lucprincen/groltos-diary/Quests and leads.md

 	- [x] Was together with [[Sephak]], who we killed.
 	- [x] Suspected murderer of [[Ivahn of Daerlun]] and [[Gareth of Daerlun]].
 - [ ] Ravisin seems to be part of the murdering cult as well.
 We need to find her and end this madness.
+	- Ravisin seemed to have left for a frost giant cavern

 ### Ten Towns sacrifices
 - [x] [[Ivahn of Daerlun]] was about to be sacrificed.
 Saved him.